LINDGRENBA/mr-roboger-FT/README.md

 ## Description

 Have you ever wanted to speak to a Robot?
-Well now you can!
-As you know, Robots speak in beeps, boops and numbers.
+Well today's your lucky day!
+As you probably know, Robots speak in beeps, boops and numbers.
 Enter a number into the form, submit it, and see how the robot responds.

 ## Setup/Installation Requirements